It is the medical use of 100% pure oxygen in a pressurized place.

 For extremely severe cases resulting from intense dives, treatment may require a chamber capable of a maximum pressure of 8 bar (120 psi), the equivalent of 70 meters (230 feet) of water, and the ability to deliver heliox as a gas.
 Breathing.

 The United States Navy Treatment Charts are used in Canada and the United States to determine therapy duration, pressure, and breathing gas.

 The most frequently used tables are Table 5 and Table 6.
 In the UK, Royal Navy tables 62 and 67 are used.

 The Underwater Hyperbaric Medical Society (UHMS) publishes a report that compiles the latest research results and information on the recommended duration and pressure of longer-term conditions.

 Home and outpatient treatment

-There are various sizes of portable chambers, which are used for home treatment.
-These are generally called “mild personal hyperbaric chambers,” which are a reference to the lower pressure (compared to hard chambers) of the soft-sided chambers.
+Various portable chambers are used for home treatment.
+These are generally called “mild personal hyperbaric chambers,” which refer to the soft-sided chambers’ lower pressure (compared to complex chambers).

-In the US, these “mild personal hyperbaric chambers” are classified by the Food and Drug Administration as CLASS II medical devices and require a prescription to purchase one or receive treatments.
+In the US, these “mild personal hyperbaric chambers” are classified as CLASS II medical devices by the Food and Drug Administration.
+They require a prescription to purchase one or receive treatments.

 The most common option (but not approved by the Food and Drug Administration) that some patients choose is to purchase an oxygen concentrator that generally delivers 85-96% oxygen as a breathing gas.

-Oxygen is never fed directly into the soft chambers, but is introduced through a line and a mask directly to the patient.
+Oxygen is never fed directly into the soft chambers but is introduced through a line and a mask now to the patient.